Best dash cams for 2023

 Best brand-specific dash cam — Alpine DVR-C320R

-Alpine's DVR-C320R dash cam and rear-view cam system provides all the essential functionality of the systems above, but it levels up the game by working with compatible Alpine car receivers like the popular INE-W970HD and X308U receivers.
+Alpine's DVR-C320R dash cam and rear-view cam system provides all the essential functionality of the systems above, but it levels up the game by working with compatible Alpine car receivers like the popular INE-W970HD receiver.

 This system provides front and rear video monitoring as well as helpful driver assistance features, all viewable on your stereo's touchscreen display.
 The dash cam keeps an eye on the road ahead to give you an audible Forward Collision warning if you approach a car too rapidly, a Lane Departure warning if you veer from your lane, and a Stop & Go alert if you're stopped and traffic ahead starts moving.